Georgechisom/RemembraMark/README.md

 Production development is expected to extend the current Exposure Mark primitive into economically meaningful mechanisms including exposure aware fees, liquidity provider compensation, exposure attribution, and realized risk accounting.

 The current implementation should therefore be understood as the foundational protocol layer.
-A professional security audit, economic validation, and additional production hardening will be required before deployment.